 The indoor Hawaiian Pothos can reach a height of 6ft to 8 ft with a growth rate of 1 ft per growing season.

-But, do not expect the Hawaiian Pothos to bloom indoors.
-You can enjoy the lush foliage of the variety and make your house decorated.
+But do not expect the Hawaiian Pothos to bloom indoors.
+You can enjoy the variety’s lush foliage and decorate your house.

 13. Treubii Pothos